MichaelCurrin/docsify-js-tutorial/docs/README.md

 **Links**

 - For available parameters, these are documented on the _Docsify_ [Configuration](https://docsify.js.org/#/configuration) page.
-- For defaults - see _Docsify_ [config.js](https://github.com/docsifyjs/docsify/blob/develop/src/core/config.js) script.
+- For defaults, see the _Docsify_ repo's [src/core/config.js](https://github.com/docsifyjs/docsify/blob/develop/src/core/config.js) script.
 - To see an app config in use, see [index.html](https://gi?id=twitter-policiesthub.com/MichaelCurrin/docsify-js-template/blob/master/docs/index.html) of DocsifyJS Template project.